mjpuma/QuantumTwoNation/README.md

 A comprehensive framework for analyzing international trade policy dynamics using quantum mechanical models.
 This project implements 8 distinct quantum evolution models and provides rigorous validation against analytical solutions from quantum physics literature.

+## 📖 Academic Documentation

+For comprehensive mathematical foundations, complete derivations, and literature review, see:
+- **[Quantum Framework Validation Documentation](docs/Quantum_Framework_Validation.pdf)** - Complete academic paper with:
+  - Mathematical proofs of all validation tests
+  - Literature review from foundational quantum mechanics papers
+  - Economic interpretation guide for non-technical readers
+  - Detailed error analysis and precision methodology

+This PDF provides the rigorous academic backing for the practical framework described in this README.

 ## 🌟 Key Features

 - **8 Quantum Models**: Schrödinger, von Neumann, Lindblad, Floquet variants with enhanced differentiation